Acne From a Product: Is It Purging or a Breakout? How to Tell the Difference

 • BHA (salicylic acid) – gently exfoliates inside pores

-• AHA (like glycolic or lactic acid) – speed up surface exfoliation
+• AHA(like glycolic or lactic acid) – speed up surface exfoliation

 • Retinol – promotes skin cell turnover

-• Less commonly: azelaic acid or benzoyl peroxide
+• Less commonly:azelaic acid or benzoyl peroxide

 On the other hand, ingredients like:

-do not cause purging.
 If you notice breakouts after using these types of products, it usually indicates that your skin doesn’t tolerate the formula, and it’s best to stop using it.
 These breakouts are not part of a “clearing” process—they are a reaction showing that something isn’t right for your skin.

 With true purging, no completely new pimples are forming.
 Instead, breakouts that were already developing beneath the surface for weeks or months suddenly come to the surface faster.
 Essentially, purging brings hidden blemishes forward, rather than creating entirely new ones.